goteguru/MiniModal/README.md

 # Mini Modal

 Minimal async modal functionality for simple apps.
-You can await for a form input or
+You can await for form input, create spinners or display closeable warnings.

+Minimal HTML code used (mainly for blocker div) you can use your own defined in html template tags.

-## minimal API
+## Features:
 * create modal windows from html templates
 * open modal and await for it in async functions or modules
 * alternatively, listen to `submitModal` or `cancelModal` messages